lyndon025/playtested/src/content/article/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-04-07-my-bullet-swarm-vs-the-zombie-swarm-first-impressions-the-doomsland-survivors
+title: 'My bullet swarm vs the zombie swarm | First Impressions - The Doomsland: Survivors'
+game: 'The Doomsland: Survivors'
-description: 'The Doomsland: Survivors is a top-down shooter with rogue-lite elements that will leave you on the edge of your seat.
-From the moment you start playing, you''ll be thrown into a world overrun by human zombies and other zombified creatures and mutants, and it''s up to you to fight your way through hordes of enemies to survive, one room at a time.'
+description: "The Doomsland: Survivors is a top-down shooter with rogue-lite elements that will leave you on the edge of your seat.
+From the moment you start playing, you'll be thrown into a world overrun by human zombies and other zombified creatures and mutants, and it's up to you to fight your way through hordes of enemies to survive, one room at a time."
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-0.avif
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-1.avif
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-2.avif
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-3.avif
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-4.avif
+  - /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-5.avif
 pubDate: 2023-04-07
 tags:
   - action
   - adventure
   - indie
   - macos
   - pc
   - rpg
   - simulation
   - strategy
   - taptap
   - the-doomsland-survivors
 thumb: /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-0.avif
-title: 'My bullet swarm vs the zombie swarm | First Impressions - The Doomsland: Survivors'
-game: 'The Doomsland: Survivors'
-gallery:
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-0.avif
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-1.avif
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-2.avif
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-3.avif
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-4.avif
-- /images/reviews/legacy/2023-04-07-my-bullet-swarm-vs-the-zombie-swarm--first-impressions---the-doomsland-survivors-5.avif
 ---

 The Doomsland: Survivors is a top-down shooter with rogue-lite elements that will leave you on the edge of your seat.
 From the moment you start playing, you'll be thrown into a world overrun by human zombies and other zombified creatures and mutants, and it's up to you to fight your way through hordes of enemies to survive, one room at a time.

 The gameplay is fast-paced and intense, with the character automatically firing only when stationary.
 The only control you have is over your movement and a special attack that slowly reaches 100%, which means you have to constantly dodge and weave your way through enemy fire while taking down as many enemies as possible while stopping.